maierav/sensation/intro.md

 ‘And what does that turtle rest on?’
 ‘You can’t fool me, young man—it’s turtles all the way down!’ ”

 It is important to note that all three of these potential outcomes are on equal footing: There is no way to logically argue why one of them is preferable over the others.
-This realization is known as **Agrippa's Trilemma** (also called the Munchhausen Trilemma).
+This realization is known as **Agrippa's Trilemma** (also called the Munchhausen Trilemma)[^2].
 It is a dilemma, or more accurately - a trilemma, because none of these three options seem satisfying.
 Neither for kids, mnor for adults.

+[^2]: Another option to escape Agrippa's Trilemma is to abandon logical coherency altogether.
+At that point nothing can be argued anymore.
+Who and how would then decide arguments?

 As we will see, mathematics seems to choose Foundationalism over the other two possibilities.
 And as we will see, mathematics is _indispensable_ for science.
 We hence will aim to start with a foundationalist stance.
 That is, we will start with a few statements that are hopefully agreeable as non-questionable starting points.
 We will earmark them as "preliminary", however.
 That is, once we arrived at deeper insight we might want to come back to these foundational beliefs and examine whether we still agree with the assumptions that we started from.